 - To avoid burns, allow the projector to cool for at least 45 minutes before you replace the lamp. - Do not drop the lamp module.
 The glass may shatter and cause injury.
 Do not touch the glass lamp screen.
-Fingerprints can obscure projection sharpness. - event that the bulb ruptures, small glass fragments may be generated.
+Fingerprints can obscure projection sharpness. - Be extremely careful when removing the lamp housing.
+In the unlikely event that the bulb ruptures, small glass fragments may be generated.
 The lamp housing is designed to contain these fragments, but use caution when removing the lamp housing.
 Before replacing the lamp, clean the lamp compartment and dispose of cleaning materials.
 Wash hands after lamp replacement.
 This product has a lamp which contains a very small amount of mercury.
 Dispose of it as required by local, state or federal ordinances and regulations.
 For more information see www.eiae.org.